SketchyMaze/guidebook/docs/hacking.md

     will also enable antigravity, otherwise you would fall to the bottom of the level.

+* `god mode`

+    Make the player character invulnerable to fire pixels and enemy mobs.
+You can walk thru fire and can't fail the level.

 * `show all actors`

     Run this during Play Mode to make all invisible actors visible.
 For